Overview

 Psychologist

-Psychologists can typically diagnose mental disorders (sometimes called “mental illnesses” or “psychiatric disorders”) and provide psychotherapy.
+Psychologists can typically diagnose mental disorders (sometimes called “mental illnesses” or “psychiatric disorders”) and provide therapy.
 Some psychologists focus on academic research, teaching, or clinical therapy, while others may balance their time between these pursuits.
 Psychologists may also provide assessments for things like personality traits, aptitude, or intelligence.
 Although psychologists with doctoral degrees may be called doctors, they are not medical doctors, which means they generally cannot prescribe medications (with the exception of psychologists in a few states).

 Psychiatrist